 Secondly, clean your ring at least once in a week.
 Clean the ring by scrubbing it with a soft toothbrush.
 Be careful while doing so.
 Make sure that the bristles of the tooth-brush aren't hard and don't apply pressure while cleaning as it may lead to chipping and scratching.
 It's always better to close the drain holes of the sink so that if the ring falls in to the sink, it doesn't get drained away.
 You can soak the ring in mild detergent with one spoon ammonia and half cup warm water for an hour or so before cleaning it for better results.
 Soaking ring in cold water containing mild detergent for an hour will also yield good results.
 If you've not cleaned your diamond ring for long period, try using ultrasonic cleaners or liquid vibrating devices.
 Once you're done with cleaning, pat it dry with a soft cloth and keep it in a safe place.

-If you're not wearing your diamond ring for a long period, wrap it in a tissue paper and store it in a jewelry box.
-By wrapping in a tissue paper, ring doesn't get scratched or chipped due to bombarding with other jewelry pieces.
-Last but not the least, check it once in a while to ensure that the setting is firm and in place.
-If your diamond gets separated from the setting, consult your jeweler immediately and get it repaired.
+If you're not wearing your diamond ring for a long period, wrap it in a tissue paper and store it in a jewellery box.
+By wrapping in a tissue paper, ring doesn't get scratched or chipped due to bombarding with other jewellery pieces.
+Last but not the least, check it once in a while to insure that the setting is firm and in place.
+If your diamond gets separated from the setting, consult your jeweller immediately and get it repaired.

 Whether your diamond ring is a recent proposition or an heirloom, these few tips will help you retain the sheen and brilliance of your ring forever.